 One way to foster this is for companies to develop the necessary innovation skills among their employees.
 These skills are fundamentally different from skills typically needed to manage existing businesses.
 Managing the existing requires execution skillsets that allow projects to be delivered on time and on budget.
 Whereas inventing the new requires the skills to design new business models, identify risky assumptions or run the right experiments to test new business ideas.
 It requires individuals that are comfortable with high uncertainty and radical pivots to adapt to the reality of new market insights.

 Building this capability in-house is no small challenge.
 In order for it to make a real impact in your organization, it needs to scale.
-This is why we are offering a 30% discount to help businesses upskill their employees in our master workshops.

 In times of uncertainty, it’s important to invest in our skills